FedericoPecora/coordination_oru/README.md

 ## Overview
 The algorithm provided by this implementation is detailed in

-* Federico Pecora, Henrik Andreasson, Masoumeh Mansouri, and Vilian Petkov, <a href="">A loosely-coupled approach for multi-robot coordination, motion planning and control</a>.
+* Federico Pecora, Henrik Andreasson, Masoumeh Mansouri, and Vilian Petkov, <a href="http://iliad-project.eu/wp-content/uploads/papers/PecoraEtAlICAPS2018.pdf">A loosely-coupled approach for multi-robot coordination, motion planning and control</a>.
 In Proc. of the International Conference on Automated Planning and Scheduling (ICAPS), 2018.

 [![Examples usages of the coordination_oru library](http://img.youtube.com/vi/jCgrCVWf8sE/0.jpg)](http://www.youtube.com/watch?v=jCgrCVWf8sE "Examples usages of the coordination_oru library")